envico801/clean-code-javascript/anki/README.md

 ##### Don't leave commented out code in your codebase

-Version control exists for a reason.
-Leave old code in your history.
+Commented-out code creates confusion and clutters the codebase.
+It raises questions about whether the code is still needed or why it was commented out.
+Modern version control systems like Git are the proper tools for maintaining code history.

 **Bad:**
 ```javascript
 doStuff();
 // doOtherStuff();